irarainey/apim-script-extractor/scripts/README.md

-Place extracted API Management policy files in this directory as XML files.
+Extracted C# script files will be placed in this directory.